 According to the Blackberry Regional Director for Product Security, Middle East and Africa, Nader Henein, “In South Africa you see concerns around…not the malware side or attack side”….”
 The biggest concern is coming from consumer based applications in an enterprise context.”
 He continued to use the WhatsApp as an example that saves all of the corporate contact data and could be accessed, uploaded to various data centers and then sold off to interested parties.

-Da Vinci offer an Internal It compliance Review service.
+Da Vinci CyberSecurity offers an Internal It compliance Review service.

 Drug Store News